-Provision of legal advice, complaint investigation, visiting business premises, or the investigation of criminal / civil breaches with the view to the submission on a report, carrying out any project work, and the creation of leaflets and flyers.
+Provision of legal advice, complaint investigation, visiting businesses premises, or the investigations of criminal/ civil breaches with a view to the submission on a report, carrying out any project work, and the creation of leaflets and flyers.

 The minimum number of matters to be looked at across the whole of the portfolio is stated in part 3 required activities.